-All MWCC Honors courses are transferable as Honors courses within the Massachusetts public higher education system, and graduates of the Honors Program are guaranteed acceptance into the Honors Programs at four-year Massachusetts public colleges and universities.
+All MWCC honors courses are transferable as honors courses into Commonwealth Honors Programs within the Massachusetts public higher education system.
+Graduates of the MWCC Honors Program are guaranteed acceptance into the honors programs at four-year Massachusetts public colleges and universities.

 Incoming students – Students are welcome to commence their academic program as a member of the college’s selective Honors Program.
-Students entering MWCC should have an exemplary high school record that includes:
+Students entering MWCC should meet the following criteria:

-Currently enrolled students – Students should make an appointment to meet with the Honors coordinator to discuss academic preparation and must meet the following requirements:
+Currently enrolled students – Students should make an appointment to meet with the Honors Program Coordinator to discuss academic preparation and must meet the following requirements:

 - Two recommendations from MWCC faculty.

-- Maintain a 3.3 QPA.
-If QPA drops, Honors students are allowed one probationary semester to continue in the program and raise their cumulative average.
+- Maintain a 3.3 cumulative GPA.
+If GPA drops, an Honors Program student is allowed one probationary semester to continue in the program and raise the cumulative average.